Fast facts about sodium

 - Stomach cancer

-Practical tips for managing your sodium intake
+Five tips for managing your sodium intake

-- Stay hydrated: Drink plenty of water, and consider drinks with plenty of electrolytes, such as sports drinks, if you do intense physical activities and have heavy sweating.
-These electrolytes, which include sodium, help replace what you lose through perspiration.
+Drink plenty of water, and consider drinks with plenty of electrolytes, such as sports drinks, if you do intense physical activities and have heavy sweating.

-- Watch for hidden sodium: Salad dressings, marinades, and processed cheese can contain more sodium than expected.
 Make your own dressings and marinades with herbs and citrus to add flavour without the excessive salt.

-- Check restaurant menus: If dining out at restaurants, try asking about sodium content or request meals to be prepared with reduced salt.
-Many eateries are willing to accommodate your preference.
+If you're dining out at restaurants, try asking about sodium content or request meals to be prepared with reduced salt.

 Sodium regulates hydration, prevents heat-related illnesses, and supports muscle function.